 If you have an idea for a project but need money to develop or maintain your efforts, here are possible opportunities for funding:

-The Sustainability Integration Office has funding for campus projects, special events, and student travel to events and conferences.
+The Sustainability Office has funding for campus projects and special events.
 Contact the office at email@example.com for more information about possible topics for projects and papers.

 President's Sustainability Fund

-Thanks to the generosity of President Oxtoby, the President's Advisory Committee on Sustainability administers a fund for student campus sustainability projects.
-Since 2007 this fund has granted over $40,000 for student initiated projects.
-To be eligible for funding, these projects must focus on infrastructural or operational changes as opposed to solely outreach or educational efforts (for instance, bringing a speaker to campus is not an intended use of the funds, unless perhaps in conjunction with some related campus operational project).
+Launched in 2007, the President's Sustainability Fund has granted over $40,000 for student initiated projects.
+The President's Advisory Committee on Sustainability administers the fund, up to $7,500 total per year, for student campus sustainability projects.
+Students submit proposals in the fall and complete projects in the spring semester.
+To be eligible for funding, projects must focus on infrastructural or operational changes as opposed to solely outreach or educational efforts (for instance, bringing a speaker to campus is not an intended use of the funds, unless perhaps in conjunction with some related campus operational project).

 Projects that have received funding in the past include: